 Bangladesh is famous for its sewing industry.
 This fame has grown rather ill lately - recently nearly 1,200 workers perished in Dhaka, under the rubble of the Rana Plaza building which had been rented as a factory.
 Inspections are supposed to bring improvements and are necessary, because textiles are the country's main export product and the most important activity of many Bangladeshis.
-The sewing shop established by Grameen Bank produces quality clothing for major clients.
-People working in the sewing shop have a regular job and improve their skills by frequently changing work stations. often.
-Another company from the group brings cloth to the market under its own name of Grameen Check.
-It is produced by small-scale weavers in villages, who thus have additional sources of income.
+This sewing shop established by Grameen Bank is the common property of its workers.
+It makes good quality clothing that is sold in stores under its own name.
+Employees often change position in order to learn new skills.